pbertera/must-gather-node/README.md

 ### Defining the commands

-Commands to execute on the nodes can be defined editing the file `resources/commands`.
-This file contains a lis of commands, each per line.
+Commands to execute on the nodes can be defined editing the file `resources/commands*`.
+Those files should containe a list of commands, each per line.

 Example: